OcelotBabou/Quartz/content/2-The World/Regions/Locations/Bleeding Verge.md

 Despite its dangers, the Verge offers cover and obscurity, making it a haven for outlaws, rogue mages, disbanded soldiers, and those fleeing persecution or judgment.
 It’s a patchwork of half-buried strongholds, tent cities, and nomadic bands, all bound by fragile truces and the unspoken understanding that trust is a currency best spent cautiously.

 To add onto it's inhospitably demonic presence in the Bleeding Verge remains disturbingly strong for two key reasons.
 First, the region is considered too barren to justify a full cleansing—unlike other tainted lands, it was never thoroughly purged, only monitored to ensure they do not spread.
-Second, the Verge shares its northern boundary with the chasm, which while not the source of the Rift itself is believed to harbor many horrors left behind from the Age of Darkness.
+Second, the Verge shares its northern boundary with the chasm, which while not the source of the Rift itself is believed to harbor many horrors left behind from the Age of Darkness ([[AoD]]).
 On rare occasions, these beings crawl out from its depths, launching brutal and unexpected raids into the Verge or toward vulnerable lands beyond.

 **History:**